bowo-prasetyo/forkbuild/README.md

 - **World View Save & Publish** — Save the active world (button or Ctrl/Cmd+S) and publish it with automatic save-first when dirty.
 Per-world dirty indicators; dirty worlds are never stream-unloaded.
 - **Command Replay & Operation Timeline** — Deterministic reconstruction of any historical world state from the persistent command history (baseline snapshot + serialized command re-execution, transactional and history-suppressed).
 Timeline panel in World View with click-to-preview, composite-aware entries, undone-state awareness, and non-destructive cancel.
 - **Historical State Restoration** — Commit any previewed timeline state as the current document via an explicit, confirmed destructive action: replay-based reconstruction, rebased history with save-point invalidation (dirty until saved), retired-history artifacts, and full save/publish compatibility.
+- **Document Duplication & Forking** — Duplicate or fork any loaded world from World View: fresh identities throughout, lineage metadata (`parentDocumentId`), current-user attribution, and a fresh dirty editing session.
+The Repository/Author fork flow now delegates to the same cloning mechanism.
+- **Clipboard Copy/Paste** — Ctrl+C copies a multi-selection as pivot-relative intent (never ids); Ctrl+V pastes it as one atomic `Paste 3 Bricks` command with cascading offset, full undo/redo/replay/restore support, and automatic selection of the pasted bricks.

 ## Architecture

 ForkBuild is layered as **core / application / renderer / ui**, with infrastructure adapters (storage, publisher, discovery, serializer, world-layout) surrounding them.